 What we will explore in this two-part post are two songs representing the different ends of this original singer/cover artist tension.
 One will be a song, Bob Dylan’s “One Too Many Mornings,” that I believe was quite fine in at least the original 1964 version on his album “The Times They Are a Changin’”, but which he severely compromised in subsequent versions in a kind of cover treatment of his own song, with radically different effects.

-The song later found its tonally perfect elaboration in a cover version by the country singer Jerry Jeff Walker, which we will discuss below.
+In my estimation, the song later found its tonally perfect elaboration in a cover version by the country singer Jerry Jeff Walker, which we will discuss below.

 “One Too Many Mornings” is a surpassingly sad song, with Dylan mourning the loss of a relationship, beyond any hope of repair.
 The first verse sets the stage in stark, heart-ravaged terms: